-The following figure illustrates the possible restrictions for the personal categories in 2020 and 2021 considering the outcomes of the 2018/2019 calls.
-Naturally, if applicants have submitted to one of the calls in 2020, eligibility to the 2021 calls may be affected, pending on the outcome.
+The following figure illustrates the possible restrictions for the personal categories in 2023 and 2024 considering the outcomes of the 2021/2022 calls.
+Naturally, if applicants have submitted to one of the calls in 2023, eligibility to the 2024-2025 calls may be affected, pending on the outcome.
 In addition, is should be noted that a score C in the first stage of evaluation of a 2022 SyG application may block application to AdG 2023.

 Unique ERC Synergy restrictions

 We’ve discussed restrictions resulting from, and related to the personal ERC categories.
 Now let’s discuss the restrictions related to the ERC Synergy call which are slightly different.

 First, restrictions only apply for PIs who were part of an application which was rejected in the first stage of evaluation.
 If the proposal passed to the second and third stages, no restrictions apply.
-Second, restrictions only apply to resubmission to the consecutive SyG calls and for the AdG call for the Advanced synergy group members.
-Specifically, score C in step 1 of the evaluation applies a restriction on applications to SyG and AdG calls, for two consecutive work programs.
-Score B in stage 1 means one blocking period for the SyG call only.
+Second, restrictions only apply to resubmission to the consecutive SyG calls, and for the AdG call for the Advanced members of the Synergy group.
+Specifically, score C in step 1 of the evaluation applies a restriction on applications to SyG and AdG calls, for two consecutive work programmes.

-Our recommendation is therefore to bare these restrictions in mind and:
+Our recommendation is therefore to bear these restrictions in mind and:

 - Make sure you are indeed eligible to apply and no restrictions apply to you based on previous submissions.

 - Carefully and honestly assess whether you are applying with a competitive proposal, taking into account the potential restrictions in case the application is rejected.

-A note about submitting two ERC applications on the same WP year
+A note about submitting two ERC applications on the same ERC WP – same ‘call year’

-Only the first eligible application is evaluated, which means there is no point in working on two applications on the same Work program year.
+Only the first eligible application is evaluated, which means there is no point in working on two applications under the same Work programme .
 This is relevant for applicants that wish to be part of a SyG application and submit an individual (StG, CoG or AdG) grant themselves.
-Though this is not directly related to the blocking mechanism, it is important in this context in order to avoid potential disqualifications of more than one application that was submitted in the same WP year.
+Though this is not directly related to the blocking mechanism, it is important in this context in order to avoid potential disqualifications of more than one application that was submitted under the same WP.